AARON GEKOSKI

 His documentary, Eyes of the Orangutan, was the culmination of five years work exploring the wildlife tourism industry.
 It was nominated for best conservation film at the prestigious JacksonWild Film Festival, with Aaron also nominated for best on-screen talent at Wildscreen.
 The film is currently being shown on National Geographic.

 His recent feature film, Dethroned (co-produced by Terra Mater and Four Paws), showcased a global investigation into our relationship with the big cats.
-The film just won Best of Show at the pretigious Impact Docs Award, along with other awards.
+The film just won Best of Show at the pretigious Impact Docs Award, along with other international awards.